 With two theme parks, four hotels, the CityWalk complex, nearby Wet 'n Wild, and other diversions, Universal Orlando isn't as large or diverse as its mousy neighbor up the street, but it's pretty darn huge and packed with fun in its own right.

 Less cohesive and lacking the warm and fuzzy Disney touch, the Universal Orlando parks nevertheless feature some of the very best attractions of their kind on the planet, including its groundbreaking Spider-Man ride, the Hulk coaster, Transformers: The Ride 3D, and Revenge of the Mummy.
 And its Wizarding World of Harry Potter lands have proven wildly popular and transformed the industry.

 Universal has a brash, in-your-face attitude.
-If the sweet It's a Small World defines Walt Disney World, the carnivorous Jaws sets the tone at Universal.
+If the sweet "it's a small world" defines Disney World, the ominous, enormous Transformers set the tone at Universal.
 Things are always blowing up and out of control on its attractions.
 The CityWalk complex always pulsates with energy.
 Underwater speakers at the Hard Rock Hotel's pool ensure that guests never miss a lick of a searing guitar solo.
 If it's solace you seek, head to the Bahamas.
 If you want to pump up the action, head to Universal.

 Universal Orlando TicketsReduced price for children, ages 3 to 9.
 2 and under are free.

 Universal Orlando offers one- and two-park (with park hopping allowed) ticket options for one to seven days.